 - Airport Mail Facility – New postal facility remote from the terminal.

 - Tenant Improvements for United Airlines – Buildout of tenant operations space.

 - Concourse C – Renovations and additions to the international concourse including four phases of construction to keep the concourse operational.

-- Tenant Lease Improvements – Upgrades to all tenant spaces in terminal in preparation of leasing.
+- Tenant Lease Improvements – Upgrades to all tenant spaces in the terminal in preparation for leasing.

 - Conceptual design for new terminal

 DFW and its partners hired Manning to capitalize on our depth of airport experience.
 We are a go-to for the airport on projects that crop up and need immediate attention through an indefinite-delivery relationship.
 Our involvement in the ambitious Terminal Renewal and Improvement Program (TRIP) remained consistent over the course of nine years, three program managers, and four terminals.
 Our work has ranged from programming and design to construction support for terminals, airline space, and other support functions.
 Our understanding of fast project schedule needs and phasing of operations benefited the airport by disrupting operations as little as possible and getting projects up and running quickly.

 - Yandry Center – Interior renovation for American Airlines to upgrade travelers’ experience.

 - Terminal Renewal and Improvement Program – Terminal E: Programming, Design, and Construction Support